jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 and hath proved so cruel a weapon of destruction that its like none hath ever witnessed or heard.
 (TB KF)

+It is incumbent upon them who are in authority to exercise moderation in all things.
+Whatsoever passeth beyond the limits of moderation will cease to exert a beneficial influence.
+Consider for instance such things as liberty, civilization and the like.
+However much men of understanding may favourably regard them, they will, if carried to excess, exercise a pernicious influence upon men.
+(TB LM)

 OBEDIENCE